Feodor Fedorenko: Denaturalization trial and deportation

 Judge Norman C. Roettger ruled in favor of Fedorenko, saying the witnesses were unreliable.
-Three of them could not conclusively identify Fedorenko, and the other three, Roettger alleged, appeared to have been coached.
+Three of them could not conclusively identify Fedorenko, and the other three, Roettger said, appeared to have been coached.
 He ruled that the 71-year-old Fedorenko had himself been a "victim of Nazi aggression" and that the prosecutors had failed to prove Fedorenko had committed any atrocities while serving as a guard at the extermination camp.
 Further, after entering the US, Fedorenko had been a hard-working and responsible resident and citizen.
 He could keep his US citizenship.

 However, since this was a civil rather than a criminal case, the government could appeal the decision and chose to do so.
 Allan Ryan then of the Solicitor General's Office presented the appeal before the Fifth Circuit Court on behalf of the INS.
 He argued that Fedorenko's deception when entering the US was a material fact that justified revocation of citizenship, that the district court had erred in judging the credibility of the survivor witnesses, and that it erred in its determination that Fedorenko's good conduct in the US after the war was relevant to the decision about revoking his citizenship.
 The appellate court agreed and, in August 1979, reversed the district court's decision.
-Fedorenko appealed to the Supreme Court which, in January of 1981, sustained the appellate court's decision.
-In December 1984, Fedorenko became the first Nazi war criminal to be deported to the Soviet Union.
+Fedorenko appealed to the Supreme Court which, in January 1981, sustained the appellate court's decision.
+After losing his appeal, Fedorenko was taken into federal custody on December 10, 1984 and imprisoned at the Salem County Jail.
+Twelve days later, he became the first Nazi war criminal to be deported to the Soviet Union.